 Work experience or seasonal work gives your child a sneak peek into the working environment, and having already been to interviews and worked alongside adults means it will not be as daunting for them when they enter the workplace for real.
 A CV with lots of work experience shows to a potential employer that your child is proactive and driven, with a 'can-do' attitude.
 They will also likely have some of the essential skills employers are looking for, giving them anedge over their competition.
 In filling a work experience placement, your child may get a better idea of what kinds of profession they would be interested in pursuing, helping them when it comes time to choose their GCSE or A-level subjects.

 Learn money management

-If your child is partaking in paid work they will learn how to effectively budget their money.
-They will have some disposal income for themselves and will experience that sense of reward and satisfaction knowing they have worked hard to earn their wage.
+Doing paid work is an excellent way for children to learn the value of money and encourage them to learn how to budget effectively.
+Having some disposable income for themselves will let them experience that sense of reward and satisfaction that comes from knowing they have worked hard to earn their wage.

 Independence and responsibility are key skills fostered by the Kumon Maths and English Programmes.
 At Kumon, we believe that students succeeding independently in their learning gives them a great sense of accomplishment and enthusiasm for their future learning.
 Contact your local Kumon centre to learn more.